Easy Way to Copy All Linux Server Settings

 Transferring files between machines is a very common operational task that you'll do all the time as a developer.

 Linux provides a number of utilities to transfer files.
-In this tutorial we will discuss FTP
+In this tutorial we will discuss FTP and SCP.
+Many automated scripts also deploy FTP or SCP to move files.

 What is FTP?

 FTP is a network protocol used for exchanging files over the network.
 It uses port 21.
-FTP enables you to access a remote system for exchanging files using the ftp
+FTP enables you to access a remote system for exchanging files using the ftp command.

 FTP Syntax